Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 <br/>

 ## Player Manager Data {#page-concepts-player-manager-data}
-Player data not connected to individual player characters is handled by @cref{Battle.QSimulation.Player,BattlePlayerManager}.
+Player data not connected to individual player characters is handled by [{PlayerManager}](#page-concepts-player-simulation-playermanager).
 The [{PlayerManagerData}](#page-concepts-player-simulation-playermanagerdata) %Quantum singleton component is used to store player data.
 The [{PlayerHandle}](#page-concepts-player-simulation-playerhandle) struct allows the code to access player manager data of specific individual players.
 Player manager data is defined and used in [{Simulation}](#page-concepts-player-simulation).